 DACs · Side-by-side

-SMSL DL100 scores 0.2 higher AND costs $60 less - a no-brainer on the data alone.
+The SMSL DL100 scores 0.2 higher and costs $60 less - on the data, it just wins.

 SMSL